 The island of gods

 The Temple of Apollo atop the Acropolis of Rhodes; that was where I wanted to go (Lawrence 2005:Scroll XX).
 For a while, my uncle stood as if torn apart between his duties towards family and a tempting option of seeing the remains of the Greek temple.
 Eventually, he decided to join me.
 According to the map, the site lay within a walking distance, around half an hour on foot, so we promised to be back up to two hours.
-My aunt was not much enthusiastic about the idea of staying alone with four teenagers and she looked a bit upset when we were leaving.
+My aunt was not much enthusiastic about the idea of staying alone with two teenagers and two children, and so she looked a bit upset when we were leaving.
 Yet our passion for ancient monuments was stronger and finally won with our doubts.

 Legends hovers around Rhodes and the island is very present in the ancient Greek mythology (Up Living 2020).
 They say that the first inhabitants of the island were the Telchines who apparently appeared there in the Bronze Age (Up Living 2020; “Rhodes” 2020).
 It was a mysterious tribe who tracked its origins back to Phrygia but they came to Rhodes from Crete or Cyprus (Ibid.).
-“Their name comes from the ancient Greek verb thelgo, meaning to attract or to charm and they were [believed] to be great sorcerers.
+“Their name comes from the ancient Greek verb thelgo, meaning to attract or to charm and they were [believed] to be great sorcerers (Ibid.).
 According to one source, they were the sons of Thalassa (the Sea) and [that is] why they were very able mariners, a fact which is actually historically well documented.
 The Telchines were also great technicians, particularly at the treatment of metal, [and] mason artists, creating the first statues dedicated to the [gods]” (Up Living 2020).
 The Telchines’ only sister, the nymph Alia, bore Poseidon’s six sons and her only daughter: Rhode, whose name means a rose (Up Living 2020; GreekMythology.com 1997-2020).

 By gods’ actions and their own faults, the Telchines soon lost their power over the island and were buried by Poseidon, along with their beautiful island (Up Living 2020).
 Witnessing that, people of Rhodes flew from their drowning land (Ibid.).
 “Historically, this flight might be linked to the destruction of the Minoan civilization by the eruption of the volcano [of Thera]: people afraid of a great flood tend to forsake island settlements” (Ibid.).
 Some years after, twelve Olympus gods and their divine allies defeated the Titans and shared their lands between them (Ibid.).
 Zeus “promised Helios, [who was the Sun god, that he] would appoint him [a] ruler of the next land to emerge out of the sea.
-[At] that exact moment, [Rhodes] re-emerged on the sea’s surface in the form of the nymph Rhode, who had been left there alone, beautiful and soaking wet.
+[At] that exact moment, [Rhodes] re-emerged on the sea’s surface in the form of the nymph Rhode (or Rose), who had been left there alone, beautiful and soaking wet.
 Helios fell instantly in love with her, dried her up from the water with his warm sunbeams and they lived together ever since.
 Rhode bore Helios seven sons and one daughter.
 Their oldest son, Kerkofos [had] then three sons of his own: Kaminos, Ialysos and Lindos, who divided Rhodes up into regions to rule over, giving them their names” (Ibid.).
 They were historically the three city-states established on the island by the tribe of Dorians (“Rhodes” 2020).

 Some other version of the same myth says that these three boys were actually born by Rhode and so were Helios’ sons (FM Records 2014).
 Irrespective of the right version, the sea-nymph Rhode became a protector goddess of the island of Rhodes, while Helios was worshipped as its patron god (Up Living 2020).
 By these means, his dominance of the island was confirmed and people held him in great reverence, showing their dedication by a contraction of the famous Colossus of Rhodes (Ibid.).
 Additionally, “Rhodes is said to have been blessed with year round sunshine, as well as with gifts from two more very important [gods], as acknowledgement of Helios’ help during the fight with the Titans; Zeus sent golden rain upon Rhodes, providing its inhabitants with great wealth, while Athena blessed them with the gift of art and craft-making” (Ibid.), equal to the Telchines’ artistic abilities (Ibid.).